maarten-pennings/howto/c64diskcmds/readme.md

 It seems it is even allowed to put a space between the command and the drive number `"I 0"`.

-### Command names

-The commands were given names by Commodore around 1975.
-The names Commodore picked are not always the names we use today.
-For example, we say _delete_ a file, not _scratch_ a file.
-In the sections below, we use the Commodore names, but show also, between brackets the modern name.

 ### Drive status

 When a command results in an error condition, the drive LED will flicker.